 - If a supervisor or designated administrator questions the authenticity of a completed medical certification, the meaning of a response, or cannot read the handwriting on the completed medical certification, the supervisor or designated administrator must contact Human Resources.
 Human Resources will contact the health care provider for purposes of clarification and authentication of the medical certification as appropriate.

-If the health care provider requires the employee to complete a privacy consent form before it provides clarification to the university, Human Resources will communicate this to the employee.
+- If the health care provider requires the employee to complete a privacy consent form before it provides clarification to the university, Human Resources will communicate this to the employee.
 If an employee chooses not to provide the university with authorization allowing the university to clarify the certification with the health care provider, and does not otherwise clarify the certification, the university may deny the taking of FML if the certification is unclear.
-Under no circumstances is the employee’s direct supervisor authorized to contact the health care provider who completed the medical certification.

 - If an employee fails to return the applicable certification form by the deadline, the department must send a notice as soon as possible to the employee that he/she has forfeited FMLA protection.
 However, if the employee submits the certification after the deadline, the employee may be placed on FML as of that time.
 FML will not be applied retroactively.